ido50/Szyslak/README.md

 2. If a templates directory exists, all HTML files in it are pre-processed with Lo-Dash, and the resulting template functions are saved into an object.
 3. If a vendor directory exists, and vendor files have been configured, they are copied to the site's `dist/` directory.
 4. Szyslak goes over all other files and directories under `src/` (recursively of course), and performs the following:
-	- If a file has an `.html` extension, its front matter (either YAML or JSON) is parsed (it doesn't have to have any), and the HTML content is rendered with Lo-Dash.
+	- If a file has an `.html` extension, its front matter (either YAML or JSON) is parsed (it doesn't have to have any), and the HTML content is rendered with Lo-Dash (so even though the file is considered a "page", it is rendered as if it were a template).

+	  The resulting HTML content will be re-rendered into the layout template (`layout.html`).
+However, if a `template` field exists in the page's front matter, the page's content will first be rendered into that template, and only then into the layout template.

-	  A context object is available inside the template, which includes all data objects from step 1, all fields from the front matter (if any), and the following four keys:
+	  A context object is available inside the page and all the templates in the chain.
+This object includes all data objects from step 1, all fields from the front matter (if any), and the following keys:

+		- `__content` - the HTML to embed in the template (only available in templates, not in pages themselves).
+		- `target` - the target argument, as explained earlier.
+Defaults to `localhost`.
 		- `path` - the relative path of the file inside `dist/`.
 		- `base` - the same as `path` but minus the extension.
 		- `title` - the same as `path`, it's just there to make sure every page has a title even if one was not provided in the front matter.